esplito/coding-notes/css-for-js.dev/module-1-rendering-logic-1.md

 	> Margins only collapse when they're _touching_.

 	**What's it blocked by?** 🧱
-	1. Padding
+	- Padding
-	2. Border
+	- Border
-	3. Gap (for example if the parent has a specified height which create more space than the child's margin)
+	- Gap (for example if the parent has a specified height which create more space than the child's margin)
-	4. Scroll container
+	- Scroll container

 6. Margins (parent and child) can collapse in the same direction
 	- This means that if both the child and the parent have `margin-top`, the one with the biggest margin wins!
 	🤯 **0px margin is still a collapsible margin**, so if the parent has no margin specified, it still becomes a fight for the biggest margin 🤯
-8.
+7. More than two margins can collapse -> Com
+ - Siblings can combine adjacent margins (if the first element has margin-bottom, and the second one has margin-top)

+-   A parent and child can combine margins in the same direction
+9.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY1NTQ2MjIyLC05NzUwODYzMzIsLTE4OT
-k5ODYwNiwtMjA1MjcyMTY2MywtMTU2NTQ4MTE5MSwtMTI0Mjc1
-MTc2NSwtMTAyOTE4NzkyNCwxMjUyODI4NTEwLC0xODYzMjA4Mj
-Y0LDE0MzgyNTcwNTksLTEzMjA0ODAyMDEsMTQ4MDMxNDE4LDE0
-ODAzMTQxOCwtMjY4MzEyMjY1LC0xODI1MjgwNDk3LDE5MTQ1NT
-k3NzcsLTE2ODg2OTE0ODksMTE1ODc1MTA1MywtMjEwNDgwMDY0
-NSwtMTU0NjY2ODk4N119
+eyJoaXN0b3J5IjpbLTc5MTMyODM5LDk2NTU0NjIyMiwtOTc1MD
+g2MzMyLC0xODk5OTg2MDYsLTIwNTI3MjE2NjMsLTE1NjU0ODEx
+OTEsLTEyNDI3NTE3NjUsLTEwMjkxODc5MjQsMTI1MjgyODUxMC
+wtMTg2MzIwODI2NCwxNDM4MjU3MDU5LC0xMzIwNDgwMjAxLDE0
+ODAzMTQxOCwxNDgwMzE0MTgsLTI2ODMxMjI2NSwtMTgyNTI4MD
+Q5NywxOTE0NTU5Nzc3LC0xNjg4NjkxNDg5LDExNTg3NTEwNTMs
+LTIxMDQ4MDA2NDVdfQ==
 -->